 An emission-free fleet of vehicles: With this vision, we are committed to climate protection and air pollution control.
 That is a core element of our sustainable business strategy.
-Our ambition is to make our fleet of new cars CO₂-neutral by 2039 and to have no relevant impact on inner-city air quality.
+Our ambition is to be CO₂-neutral by 2039.
 We take a holistic approach to climate protection: Our goals cover all stages of the automotive value chain – from technical development to the extraction of raw materials, to production, service life and recycling.

 With the Ambition 2039, Mercedes-Benz put a stake into the ground.
 Now it is time to accelerate with the full and rapid electrification of our products.

 Mercedes-Benz is getting ready to go all electric by the end of the decade, where market conditions allow.
 Shifting from electric-first to electric-only, the world’s pre-eminent luxury car company is accelerating toward an emissions-free and software-driven future.

 By 2022, Mercedes-Benz will have battery electric vehicles (BEV) in all segments the company serves.
 From 2025 onwards, all newly launched vehicle architectures will be electric-only and customers will be able to choose an all-electric alternative for every model the company makes.
 Mercedes-Benz intends to manage this accelerated transformation while sticking to its profitability targets.